Shopping And Shots Power An Economy Heading To Its Fastest Growth Since 1984

 "The course of the virus determines the course of the economy," said Diane Swonk, chief economist at Grant Thornton.
 "What we've seen in the Eurozone is really the mantra we've had to live with for the last year."

-"The International Monetary Fund is now estimating our economy will grow at a rate of more than 6 percent this year," Biden said.
+"The International Monetary Fund is now estimating our economy will grow at a rate of more than 6% this year," Biden said.
 "That will be the fastest pace of economic growth in this country in nearly four decades.
 America is moving, moving forward."

+Swonk at Grant Thornton said the economy could grow at its fastest rate since 1984.

 "The bottlenecks are everywhere," Swonk said.